 Skip to content

-If, following your assessment, you and your parents decide to buy a powerchair, the information in the following headings may be helpful:
+If, following your assessment, you and your parents decide to buy a powerchair, this information may be helpful:

 You will want to know: